ranaivomahaleo/roohy/README.md

 Features
 --------
-  - Coding your own model
+  - Coding your own model from the skeleton furnished by the framework
   - Directed complex network as list of directed edges
   - Closs-platform framework